fkleon/math-expressions/README.md

 **Note:** This library is still in an early state, the test coverage is not perfect, the performance is not optimized and some features are still unimplemented.
-Basic REAL and INTERVAL evaluations should work though.
+Most REAL and basic INTERVAL and VECTOR evaluations should work though.
 Suggestions and pull requests are always welcome!

 [![Build Status](https://drone.io/github.com/fkleon/math-expressions/status.png)][droneBadge]